 Carroll describes the campus as urban and just minutes from a train station.
 The RSM student population is 8,500 students from more than 80 countries.
 Taylor says he had a class with just one other American; otherwise, he was immersed in a diverse, international student body.

-“It was an impressive city with a friendly community, and the staff is well prepared to assist international students while they are there,” Carroll explained.
+“It was an impressive city with a friendly community, and the staff is well prepared to assist international students while they are there,” said Carroll.

 This summer Taylor started work at Ernst & Young (EY) in Minneapolis in the financial services taxation division.
 One of the reasons he selected EY was its opportunities to work internationally.
 Taylor hopes his passport will not sit idle for long.